 Camp Victory is making every effort to do our part to promote the health and safety of our guests, volunteers, campers and staff.
-Our goal is to ensure our camper families and retreat guests that we are closely monitoring the CDC, State and local guidelines.
+Our goal is to ensure our camper families that we are closely monitoring the CDC, State and local guidelines.
 We will remain current on the latest information on how to mitigate and manage COVID-19.
 Campers, Staff and Volunteers remain our highest priority.

-Dr. Joseph Furst, Camp Victory’s Administrative Doctor, has been with Camp Victory for fifteen years.
+Dr. Joseph Furst, Camp Victory’s Administrative Doctor, has been with Camp Victory for over fifteen years.
 “As part of the camp’s health care team, we are continually monitoring the CDC, State and local authorities for the latest information on the coronavirus.
 Camp Victory employs registered nurses during the summer who are trained and prepared to deal with emergency care and the general health of our campers.
 We are taking specific steps to ensure the safety of your campers and our staff during this time.
-As a health care team we regularly perform ongoing reviews of our procedures to ensure the safety of our campers and staff.”
+As a health care team, we regularly perform ongoing reviews of our procedures to ensure the safety of our campers and staff.”

 “In Him we were also chosen, having been predestined according to the plan of Him who works out everything in in conformity with the purpose of His will, in order that we who were the first to put our hope in Him might be to the praise of His glory.”
 Ephesians 1:11-12

-Drop-Off & Pick-Up:
+Day Camp & Overnight Camp Drop-Off & Pick-Up: